xockcin/poetize/DIARY.md

 4. The two-dictionary approach is awkward.
 I will be better off finding a way to organize all the words into a single entity.

 Still, this is great progress!
 I'm excited to keep working on this project.

+Two notes:
+1. I realize now why some unstressed words are getting miscategorized: The program is written so that the word is considered unstressed if the stress of the first syllable is given as 0, stressed if otherwise.
+But for a lot of words, the stress of the first syllable is given as 2, meaning "secondary stress" - so I need to rewrite the function accordingly.
+2. I still need to adjust the poem-writing function so that it doesn't end lines with words of too many syllables.